 Our audit of the Company's internal control over financial reporting as of September 30, 2007 also excluded the Company's subsidiaries INTL Capital Ltd.; INTL Asia Pte., Ltd.; INTL Global Currencies (Asia), Ltd.; INTL Capital and Treasury Global Services, Ltd.; and INTL Netherlands B.V.; and the Company's joint venture, INTL Commodities DMCC, consolidated as a variable interest entity.
-Each of these companies was formed during the year ended September 30 2007, and each operated for seven months or less during the year ended September 30, 2007.
-Their total operating revenues represent less than 5% of consolidated operating revenues of the Company as of and for the fiscal year ended September 30, 2007.
+Each of these companies was formed during the year ended September 30 2007, and each operating revenues represent less than 5% of consolidated operating revenues of the Company as of and for the fiscal year ended September 30, 2007.